diddone/nerf-depth-priors/README.md

 ```

 ### Acknowledgements
-We thank [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch) and [CSPN](https://github.com/XinJCheng/CSPN), from which this repository borrows code.
+We thank [Dense Depth Priors NeRF](https://github.com/barbararoessle/dense_depth_priors_nerf) which we use as a baseline, additionally we thank [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch) and [CSPN](https://github.com/XinJCheng/CSPN), from which the original repository borrows code.